The Insula’s Interoceptive Role In Scoliosis Development Interoception, that sense of how we feel in our bodies is processed in the insula

 If we grew up being rejected and abused we usually end up feeling an inherent sense of shame and defectiveness.
 That I am not worthy and unloveable.

-The brain maps this within our interoceptive system with regards to how feel about ourselves and the world.
+The brain maps this within our interoceptive system about how feel about ourselves and the world.

-This is the basis of the development of our own unique body schema – fear, shame, defectiveness, sadness becomes the schema through which we relate to the world.
+This is the basis of the development of our unique body schema – fear, shame, defectiveness, and sadness become the schema through which we relate to the world.

 Alterations in body schema have been suggested as a potential factor in the development of idiopathic scoliosis.